spanishpear/oxc/apps/oxlint/conformance/snapshot.md

 AssertionError [ERR_ASSERTION]: Should have no errors but had 1: [ {
     ruleId: 'rule-to-test/no-unused-vars',
-    message: "'toaster' is assigned a value but never used.",
+    message: "'toaster' is defined but never used.",
     messageId: 'unusedVar',
     severity: 1,
     nodeType: 'Identifier',